Can I Write Off Car Insurance as a Business Expense?

 There are two big things you need to keep in mind when you want to deduct auto insurance premiums as a business expense:

-Let's summarize so far: If you have a business-use policy and use your vehicle at least in part for your business, you can deduct some (or maybe all) of the cost of your insurance premium.
+In short, if you have a business-use policy and use your vehicle at least in part for your business, you can deduct some (or maybe all) of the cost of your insurance premium.

-You have two options when you're deducting auto insurance: the standard IRS deduction or calculating your own expenses.
+If you have a business-use auto insurance policy and use your vehicle for business purposes, you have two options for deducting your car-related expenses: the standard IRS deduction or calculating your own expenses.
 Let's talk about what each means in greater detail.

 Your employment status determines which form you'll file to write off your insurance costs: